one-ware/one-ware.com/docs/ai/02-potato-chip-demo.md

 - Flip Augmentation: The flip augmentation randomly flips the image horizontally, vertically or in both dimensions.
 For this demo, we select both flips.
 - Resize Augmentation: The resize augmentation varies the scale of the images.
 We set it from 80% to 120% in both dimensions.
 - Color Augmentation: The color augmentation changes the brightness, contrast, saturation and hue of the image.
 It helps the model to be more robust against changes in lighting.
 We set the brightness adjustment to ±20, the contrast and saturation to (80, 120) and leave the hue unchanged at (0, 0).
-- Noise Augmentation: The noise augmentation reduces the image quality by adding a noise (Todo: what kind of noise?).
+- Noise Augmentation: The noise augmentation reduces the image quality by adding a noise.
 We reduce the settings of this augmentation to 0% and 5%.

 Feel free to test around with the filter and augmentation settings.
 You can add additional filters and augmentations, remove them or change their parameters.
 Remember to set the checkmarks in the list of augmentations to enable them.

 ![augmentations](/img/ai/one_ai_plugin/demos/potato_chip/chips_augmentations.jpg)